 So, it’s safe to say that video is here to stay.
 And with technology constantly developing, we’ve come a long way!
 YouTube isn’t your only option to monetize and host your online videos anymore.
-Namely, there are those platforms which encourage small businesses to create, share, and analyze their content without the help of different agencies.
+Namely, there are those platforms that encourage small businesses to create, share, and analyze their content without the help of different agencies.

 Now, it’s time for you to familiarize yourself with certain video marketing myths that might be holding your brand back.

 If we’ve heard this once, we’ve heard it a thousand times.
 Many marketers automatically assume that it’s difficult to create videos.
 Not only difficult, but also time-consuming.
 And to be honest, it’s understandable why they are of this opinion.

 It’s only natural to lay your eyes on graphics, filters, text, and animations, and think “How much time did they devote this?” or “They probably relied on a video production team.”
 However, believe it or not, videos are much easier to produce than you imagine.